 Veterans emerge from service with strong leadership skills and a thorough understanding of teams.
 Military experience includes leading and motivating people, improving processes, and accomplishing a defined mission.
 Like the military, successful franchisees and employees accomplish the mission with a team.

 An established franchise business operates on proven systems and defined procedures.
 Executing systems and following procedures with precision is emphasized in military training, and leads to success in franchising.

 Franchises provide training.
 The military has extensive training and taught very specific skills to be used to carry out very specific tasks.
 Franchises also have comprehensive training and support built into the franchising process.
-This means a veteran can enter a completely new field, and are more likely to succeed by following the franchisor’s proven business model, and completing the training program.
+This means a veteran can enter a completely new field, and is more likely to succeed by following the franchisor’s proven business model, and completing the training program.

 Franchisors Want Vets